abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 $ kubectl delete job job-example
 ```

-5) View the Pods once more passing the `--show-all` flag.
+5) View the Pods once more.
 ```
-$ kubectl get pods --show-all
+$ kubectl get pods
 ```
 The Pods will now be deleted.
 They are cleaned up when the job itself is removed.